MatthieuScarset/drupal-nft-project/README.md

 # Drupal NFT project

-This is a template to quickly test [the NFT module](https://drupal.org/project/nft).
+This is a template to quickly test the NFT module: [https://www.drupal.org/project/nft](https://drupal.org/project/nft)

 Requirements: